 Dylan has been a fixture at the Elite level of HYROX for years, racing in every World Championship since 2021 (finishing 6th, 5th, 14th, 10th, and 3rd).

 These five incredible athletes have dragged the sport into the 53mins era.
-And with the next generation coming fast, and more specific training, it might not be long before 52 (or lower!) becomes the new benchmark.
+Obviously differences between HYROX courses can always be a factor, but with the next generation coming fast, and more specific training, it might not be long before 52 (or lower!) becomes the new benchmark.

 HYROX Tips and Tactics